-Cantor Equity Partners VII prices $250 million IPO at $10 per share
+Cantor Equity Partners VII closes $250 million IPO

-Cantor Equity Partners VII, Inc. has priced its initial public offering of 25,000,000 Class A ordinary shares at $10.00 per share, totaling $250 million.
-Shares will trade on Nasdaq under CAES starting June 17, 2026, with the offering closing the following day.
-The company, sponsored by Cantor Fitzgerald, is a blank check entity targeting mergers in sectors like financial services and technology.
+Cantor Equity Partners VII, Inc. has closed its initial public offering of 25,000,000 Class A ordinary shares at $10.00 per share, raising $250 million.
+The shares began trading on the Nasdaq Global Market on June 17, 2026, under the symbol CAES, with the offering closing on June 18, 2026.
+Proceeds totaling $250,000,000 were placed into the trust account.
+Cantor Fitzgerald & Co. served as the sole book-running manager.

 *this image is generated using AI for illustrative purposes only.

-Cantor Equity Partners VII, Inc. has priced its initial public offering of 25,000,000 Class A ordinary shares at $10.00 per share, aiming to raise $250 million.
-The blank check company, sponsored by Cantor Fitzgerald, will see its shares begin trading on the Nasdaq Global Market on June 17, 2026, under the symbol CAES.
-The offering is expected to close on June 18, 2026, subject to customary closing conditions.
+Cantor Equity Partners VII, Inc. has closed its initial public offering of 25,000,000 Class A ordinary shares at $10.00 per share, raising $250 million.
+The blank check company, sponsored by Cantor Fitzgerald, saw its shares begin trading on the Nasdaq Global Market on June 17, 2026, under the symbol CAES.
+The offering closed on June 18, 2026, with $250,000,000 placed into the company's trust account from the proceeds of the offering and a simultaneous private placement.

-The underwriters have been granted a 45-day option to purchase up to an additional 3,750,000 shares to cover over-allotments.
-Cantor Fitzgerald & Co. is acting as the sole book-running manager for the offering.
+Cantor Fitzgerald & Co. acted as the sole book-running manager for the offering.
 A registration statement relating to these securities was declared effective by the Securities and Exchange Commission on June 16, 2026.
+An audited balance sheet of the company as of June 18, 2026, reflecting receipt of the proceeds, will be included as an exhibit to a Current Report on Form 8-K to be filed with the SEC.

 Offering Details